imranpollob/react-shop/README.md

-## Lesson-2
+## Lesson-3

-Creating our first component, homepage and adding scss to help us with writing our styles
+Going through our folder structure for the project, breaking out homepage component into smaller components

 # How to fork and clone